Tag: Geumgang

 Fear and Commitment in Battle

-Melesse Tesemma acknowledges feeling afraid as he joined the fighting in the Korean War, but he asserts that soldiers cannot allow fear to interfere with a mission.
-He arrived in Kumhwa and fought the Chinese on Hill 358.
-Shrapnel from a mortar shell injured his leg during the fighting.
-He received Korean, Ethiopian, and United States awards, including the United States bronze star.
+Melesse Tesemma admits to feeling afraid when he first joined the Korean War, but he insists that soldiers cannot let fear interfere with their mission.
+Upon arriving in Kumhwa, he fought the Chinese on Hill 358, where he sustained a leg injury from mortar shrapnel.
+For his bravery and service, he received numerous awards, including the United States Bronze Star, as well as honors from Korea and Ethiopia.

 Chinese Artillery Barrage